aws-samples/hello-go-cdk/diagrams/README.md

 # Diagrams

 The `HelloGoCDK.drawio` file contains a tab for each diagram.
-To export these to `png` files, look at the instructions tab of
+To export these to `png` files, for each tab:

-For each tab:

 1. Select all
 1. File - Export as PNG